 1. Arrange A Centralised System In Place

 Project management apps like Trello, Asana, and Notion also come in handy.
-These free tools allow you to organize and prioritize your projects in a visual and list-based manner.
+These free tools or any of the other alternative solutions to Asana, etc allows you to organize and prioritize your projects in a visual and list-based manner.
 They even have features like a calendar view and a Kanban board, making them ideal for both visual and writing learners.

 Make sure you regularly evaluate and update your tools to ensure that they continue to meet your needs and support your freelance business with changing times.